Chan Hol

 Chan Hol, part of the Toh ha cave system, is a cenote and submerged cave system in Quintana Roo, Mexico, of interest to paleoanthropologists.
 The remains of three prehistoric human fossils were discovered within the cave system.
-Along with Eve of Naharon, Naia, the Man of El Templo and the Woman of Las Palmas, the three fossils at Chan Hol are among several ancient Paleoamerican skeletons found in the submerged cave systems of the Yucatán Peninsula around Tulum, Quintana Roo.
+Along with Eve of Naharon, Naia, the Man of El Templo and the Woman of Las Palmas, the three fossils at Chan Hol are among several ancient Paleo-Indian skeletons found in the submerged cave systems of the Yucatán Peninsula around Tulum, Quintana Roo.

 Description

 Chan Hol is derived from Mayan, meaning "little hole".
 The Chan Hol cave system extends over 5000 m in length.
 The entrance, via the cenote, is located around 15 km away from Tulum and around 11.5 km from the modern coastline.
 As the sea level was over 100 m lower than it is today, the cave system was dry during the Late Pleistocene.
 During the Late Pleistocene, the Yucatán region was likely composed of dry savanna, grassland and even desert.